BDC Hamburger Icon

 “I have been hiring freelancers from all over the world for nearly 10 years,” said Lior Krolewicz, founder and CEO of Yael Consulting.
 “The best way I found was to use a third-party website (like Upwork) so you can filter out freelancers who have proven experience and good reviews.”

-• Fiverr: The popular service Fiverr offers “gigs” starting at $5 and going up much higher.
+• Fiverr: The popular service Fiverr offers “gigs” starting at $5 and scaling much higher.
 It’s a good spot to find freelance help for various tasks.

 • Upwork: Similar to Fiverr, Upwork is a popular freelancing platform that helps connect qualified freelancers with businesses in need of their services.
-It’s a good place for small businesses to look.
+It’s a great resource for small businesses.

 Did You Know?Did you know

-Skilled services, such as computer programming, marketing, IT and business consulting, made up 53 percent of all freelancing in 2021, as reported in an Upwork study.
+According to Upwork, skilled services — such as computer programming, marketing, and IT and business consulting — made up 47 percent of freelancing opportunities in 2023.

 3. Let the freelancer suggest a rate.

-For small businesses, it often makes sense to use the same freelancers on a regular basis.
-If you find a trustworthy freelancer, you may want to use them multiple times.
+• Prioritize building long-term relationships.
+If you find a trustworthy freelancer, you will likely want to use them multiple times.
 Paying them below market value will only decrease the chances of them wanting to work for you in the future.
 If you offer them their market value or above, they’ll feel more comfortable working on future projects for you.

-Letting a freelancer suggest the pay rate is a good starting point, but you still need to know what a fair price is for both them and your business.
+• Understand fair rates for the project.
+Letting a freelancer suggest the pay rate is a good starting point, but you still need to know what a fair price is for them and your business.
 Treating freelancers fairly is the best way to negotiate.
 Don’t try to save a few extra dollars when it could burn a bridge with a qualified freelancer who enjoys helping your business.

+• Be transparent about your budget.
+Once a freelancer suggests a rate, be honest about your budget while respecting their rates.
 “If you have a specific budget and freelancer you want to work with, share that upfront,” said Andres Lares, managing partner at Shapiro Negotiations Institute.
 “Otherwise, don’t try to save an extra 5 percent only to get less than 95 percent of the freelancer’s effort.”
+Negotiating respectfully and fairly fosters trust and builds stronger working relationships.

 4. Be willing to pay what a freelancer is worth.

-Sometimes freelance negotiations don’t even have to be negotiations.
+Freelance negotiations don’t have to include haggling.
 If a freelancer suggests a fair price within your budget, accept the offer.
-There’s no need to haggle for a cheaper price when it may offend the freelancer or limit their motivation.
+Attempting to negotiate a lower price can offend the freelancer or limit their motivation, which may reduce the quality of their work.

-Try to be an ideal client for freelancers by offering a competitive wage and treating them with respect.
-This will help you get the most out of the freelancer-client relationship.
+Finding talented freelancers is easier when you offer a competitive wage and treat them with respect.
+This mindset will help you get the most out of the freelancer-client relationship.

 Tips for freelancers negotiating with businesses

-One tip is to educate yourself about the market rate.
-Go into freelance negotiations knowing what your services deserve.
-If you’re inexperienced, your hourly rate will probably be lower than someone with decades of experience in the industry.
-As you gain experience, be willing to raise your rate.
+Enter freelance negotiations knowing exactly what your services merit.
+If you’re inexperienced, your hourly rate will likely be lower than that of someone with decades of experience in the industry.
+However, as you gain experience, don’t hesitate to raise your rate.

 “Freelancers should always position themselves in the best possible light,” said Kyle Kroeger, founder of Financial Wolves.
 “You should have a range of value for your scope of work.
 Do your research for job responsibilities and duties.
 For me, when I built my freelancing business, I used my base salary rate and calculated an hourly rate based on this.
 I had no trouble landing work, and my rate was within market standards.”